 What to Watch Out For

 Tiedemann Advisors specializes in serving high-net-worth investors and families.
-The firm’s current client base only includes one individual investor who is not a high-net-worth individual.
 If you are an investor who is just starting out or who is still building wealth, it likely won’t be the right option for you.

 Also of note is that the firm mostly uses third-party investment management options, considering itself a “manager of managers” that picks active managers to invest their clients’ money.
 Tiedemann may not meet your needs if you are looking for a manager who actively manages your portfolio themselves.
 Clients should also note that the firm primarily invests clients’ asset in funds, which may incur additional costs.

 To open an account with Tiedemann Advisors, a potential client can call or visit one of the firm’s eight offices.
 Another option is to fill out a form on the company’s website.
 The form asks for your contact information, details on why you are getting in touch and a brief comment.